 The use of GGBS as a cement replacement will improve the resistance of concrete against sulfate attack from soils by reducing concrete permeability and improving its chemistry to resist attack.

-Concrete that has been made using traditional Portland Cement can crack and weaken if exposed to soluble sulfates that are common in the ground.
+Concrete made using traditional Portland Cement can crack and weaken if exposed to soluble sulfates that are common in the ground.
 This is due to a chemical reaction that takes place between the sulfates and compounds found in Portland Cement causing the concrete to expand and crack.

 Sulfates naturally occur in the ground and in severe cases of sulfate exposure can pose a significant structural threat to concrete.
 Sulfate attack usually presents itself in one of three ways: